 |Fourth||35 to 45||20|

-* For 2019, a tax unit is equivalent to 4,200 Peruvian soles (PEN).
-The first seven tax units are exempted from tax.
+* For 2021, a tax unit is equivalent to 4,400 Peruvian soles (PEN).
+The first seven tax units are exempted from tax, and, provided that certain requirements are met, individuals may deduct three additional tax units on expenses related to the lease of immovable property, independent professional services, hotels, and restaurants, among others.

 Income tax on non-domiciled employees is imposed at a flat rate of 30% on their gross Peruvian-source income.
 No deductions or credits apply to non-domiciled individuals.